EN DE

 Recalls and Technical Service Bulletins

-Contact a Volkswagen dealer with the VIN to verify all recalls and technical service bulletins have been completed.
-The cold start hesitation software update (issued February 2020) is particularly important for early 2017-2018 production cars.
+Contact a Volkswagen dealer with the VIN to verify all recalls and service campaigns have been completed.
+The rear coil spring recall is safety-critical.
+The 1.5 TSI cold-start software update is strongly recommended even if not formally recalled in all markets.

 Warranty Status